takahashitoru/IFMM/README.md

 * Lines 40-55: For validation purposes, we choose a vector 'x_exact' and calculate the corresponding right-hand side (b=Ax_exact).
 (We don't need to do this in an actual problem.)

 * Lines 71-102: Solve Ax=b with the inverse multipole method (and compare this 'x' with 'x_exact').
-As you can see on line 77, I create an object 'ifmm' of the class 'IFMM_Matrix'.
+As you can see on line 77, we create an object 'ifmm' of the class 'IFMM_Matrix'.
 What follows are initialization, setRHS, elimination, and substitution.
 Most of the time is spent in the elimination phase (certainly for large systems).

 ---